-Stress testing has two components.
-Exercise or a drug is used to stress the heart, making it beat faster, and the person is tested for signs of inadequate blood flow to the heart.
-The person is also monitored for symptoms that suggest coronary artery disease, such as low blood pressure, shortness of breath, and chest pain.
+During stress testing, exercise or a drug is used to stress the heart, typically making it beat faster, and the person is tested for signs of inadequate blood flow to the heart.
+The person is also monitored for symptoms that suggest inadequate blood flow to the heart, such as low blood pressure, shortness of breath, and chest pain.

-Most commonly in stress testing, ECG is used to check for reduced blood flow in coronary arteries.
-Sometimes more accurate but more expensive tests, such as echocardiography and radionuclide imaging, are done as part of stress testing (see Other Tests for Heart and Blood Vessel Disorders : Radionuclide Imaging).
+Most commonly in stress testing, electrocardiography (ECG) is used to check for reduced blood flow in coronary arteries.
+Sometimes, more accurate but more expensive tests, such as echocardiography and radionuclide imaging, are done as part of stress testing.

 Generic NameSelect Brand Names